shotgunsoftware/tk-core/docs/descriptor.rst

     sgtk:descriptor:path?path=%7E/path/to/app

+.. note:: Special characters are escaped for uri string compatibility

 Sometimes it may be useful to distribute application code within the configuration for applications that may not be accessible through the traditional distribution mechanism for Toolkit applications